andrew/ultimate-awesome/README.md

 - [Android-Awesome-Resources](https://github.com/kiwismedia/Android-Awesome-Resources) - One and only place on the internet for all Android Development Resources.
 - [awesome-android](https://github.com/eric-erki/awesome-android) - A curated list of awesome Android packages and resources.
 - [awesome-android-libraries](https://github.com/eric-erki/awesome-android-libraries) - This is an alphabetical list of libraries for Android development, the majority being actively maintained.
+- [awesome-android-things](https://github.com/eric-erki/awesome-android-things) - A curated list of awesome android things tutorials, libraries and much more at one place.
 - [-awesome-android-ui](https://github.com/eric-erki/-awesome-android-ui) - A curated list of awesome Android UI/UX libraries.
 - [awesome-android-ui](https://github.com/eric-erki/awesome-android-ui) - A curated list of awesome Android UI/UX libraries .